splunk/public-o11y-docs/gdi/get-data-in/get-data-in.rst

 .. source in Figma: https://www.figma.com/file/0tm4yT04K6MlwM7dMA62ad/Docs-Graphic

 For standard environments and workflows, perform all the steps described below to get the most out of Observability Cloud.
 However, depending on your observability goals and environment, you can choose to perform only a subset of the steps.
-For example, this might be the case if you don't use every Observability Cloud product, or if you don't want to collect data from every eligible data source.
+For example, if you don't use every Observability Cloud product, or if you don't want to collect data from every eligible data source.

 .. _gdi-per-product:

 Per product integration recommendations
 ============================================

-If you are not yet implementing full-stack observability as described in the diagram above, and are using only one or a few products, see the table to learn which steps are recommended, optional, or not applicable (n/a) based on which environment you want to use.
+If you're not yet implementing full-stack observability as described in the diagram above, and are using only one or a few products, see the table to learn which steps are recommended, optional, or not applicable (n/a) based on your use case.

-You can also get data into Observability Cloud using the :ref:`Splunk Distribution of OpenTelemetry collector <otel-intro>`.

 .. list-table::
    :header-rows: 1